Get

 Health and Conditions ❤️

-Lakeland Terriers are typically a healthy breed, and good breeders are meticulous about screening their litters for potential inherited conditions.
+The Lakeland Terrier is typically a healthy breed, and good breeders are meticulous about screening their litters for potential inherited conditions.
 That said, you can never completely eliminate surprise health defects and conditions from cropping up later down the line, and some conditions are more common than others in this breed.

 Minor Conditions

-• Eye problems: Lens luxation or eye lens dislocation is known in this breed, along with glaucoma and cataracts to a lesser degree.
+• Eye problems: Lens luxation, or eye lens dislocation, is known to occur in this breed, along with glaucoma and cataracts to a lesser degree.

-• Hypothyroidism: A treatable hormonal deficiency that causes a range of signs, such as dull coat, fatigue, and weight gain.
+• Hypothyroidism: This is a treatable hormonal deficiency that causes a range of signs, such as dull coat, fatigue, and weight gain.

 Serious Conditions